rassweiler/HourMonitor-MEAN/README.md

 [![Build Status](https://travis-ci.org/rassweiler/HourMonitor-MEAN.svg?branch=master)](https://travis-ci.org/rassweiler/HourMonitor-MEAN)

 HourMonitor is a simple web application for tracking hours worked, designed to be mobile friendly and multiplatform.
-[Try it out!](http://hourmonitor.kylerassweiler.ca) **NOTE: This is a DEMO, no ssl is setup**

 ## Prerequisites
 Make sure you have installed all these prerequisites on your development machine.